-The investments used to meet the environmental or social characteristics promoted by the financial product, taking into account all the binding elements of its investment strategy as mentioned above, represent the proportion of assets with a positive ESG score combined with a positive E score or a positive S score and the proportion of assets being qualified as Sustainable Investment, both based on the BNPP AM ESG proprietary methodologies.
+Asset allocation describes the share of investments in specific assets The investments used to meet the environmental or social characteristics promoted by the financial product, taking into account all the binding elements of its investment strategy as mentioned above, represent the proportion of assets with a positive ESG score combined with a positive E score or a positive S score and the proportion of assets being qualified as Sustainable Investment, both based on the BNPP AM ESG proprietary methodologies.

-The proportion of such investments used to meet the environmental or social characteristics promoted by the financial product 92.0%.
+The proportion of such investments used to meet the environmental or social characteristics promoted by the financial product is 97.1%.

-The proportion of sustainable investments of the financial product is 68.7%.
+The proportion of sustainable investments of the financial product is 90.7%.

-The remaining proportion of the investments may include:
+The remaining proportion of the investments may include :

 - The proportion of assets that do not attain the minimum standard to meet environmental or social characteristics promoted by the financial product, being the proportion of assets with a positive ESG score combined with a positive E score or a positive S score and the proportion of assets being qualified as Sustainable Investment, both based on the BNPP AM ESG proprietary methodologies.
-These assets are used for investment purposes, or - Instruments which are mainly used for liquidity, efficient portfolio management, and/or hedging purposes, notably cash, deposits and derivatives.
+These assets are used for investment purposes, or